Commercial Real Estate

 • Serves as a hedge against inflation

-But, how can one start investing in CRE?
+But, how can one start CRE investing and how to invest in commercial properties/ property?
 Here are a few strategies to get you going:

 • Real Estate Investment Trusts (REITs): You can purchase stock in a business that manages commercial real estate, trades on stock exchanges, and pays dividends to you.